-The BS NEP prepares students to be eligible for health fitness or clinical certification through the American College of Sports Medicine (ACSM), and also puts them on the path toward completing education required to take the Registered Dietitian Nutritionist (RDN) examination through the Academy of Nutrition and Dietetics offered through the MS NEP CPD program.
+The BS in Nutrition and Exercise Physiology (BS NEP) prepares students for Health Fitness Certifications and Specialty Certifications through the American College of Sports Medicine (ACSM), and also puts them on the path toward completion of requirements for the Registered Dietitian Nutritionist (RDN) exam through the Academy of Nutrition and Dietetics.
+The coursework and supervised practice required for the RDN exam is offered through the WSU MS CPD program.

 - Knowledge competencies in core scientific content and its application to exercise physiology and metabolism: chemistry, biochemistry, biology, microbiology, human anatomy and physiology, human nutrition, nutritional physiology and metabolism, exercise physiology, human development, human behavior and psychology, exercise programming, electrocardiography, biomechanical analyses, pathophysiology of certain diseases.

 - Skills in critical thinking, professional ethics, client interaction, client education and resources (e.g., software, technology, equipment use/calibration/ maintenance), management, marketing, exercise assessment and prescription, and emergency procedures during exercise testing and program supervision.

 - Ability to describe normal and abnormal physiological and metabolic indices in resting and exercising persons.

 - Ability to discuss the use and limits of informed consent and medical clearance.

 - Ability to measure and assess physiological responses to exercise.

 - Ability to counsel for lifestyle management, recommend and modify exercise prescription for all ages and various diseases/conditions (e.g., cardiopulmonary disease, diabetes, obesity, metabolic syndromes, arthritis, hypertension, chronic pain, cancer, etc.).

 - Ability to identify risk factors and provide recommendations for contraindicative factors to exercise.